High Representative of the Union for Foreign Affairs & Security Policy/Vice-President of the European Commission

 In June 2007 Catherine Ashton was appointed to the Cabinet of the British Labour Government as Leader of the upper Parliamentary chamber, the House of Lords.

 She attended Upholland Grammar School in Billinge Higher End, Lancashire, then Wigan Mining and Technical College.
-Ashton then went on to study in Bedford College, London.
-She graduated with a BSc in Sociology in 1977.
+Ashton then went on to study in Bedford College, London, from where she graduated with a BSc in 1977.

 Catherine Ashton was born in Lancashire, England on 20 March 1956, she is married and has two children and three stepchildren.